NotLawson/battlestats/README.md

 It will create a Flask server on [127.0.0.1:5000](http://127.0.0.1).

 Ignore the Docker stuff; I like to containerise all my applications to run on my server.
-Once i finish it, I will publish is to GHCR
+Once I finish it, I will publish is to GHCR

-Also ignore ws.py; It's just some fiddling with GraphQL over Websockets.
-This will be implemented shortly as it is more effient